noamya-sh/DoMore/README.md

 ## Features for Association Managers
 - Register and log in
-- Create, edit, and delete volunteer profiles
+- Create, edit, and delete volunteering
-- Contact volunteers
+- Contact volunteers (using sms and mail).
 - Manage volunteer opportunities

 ## Features for Volunteers
-- Search for available volunteer opportunities by priority (category, date, etc.)
+- Search for available volunteering opportunities by priority (category, date, etc.)
-- Contact associations
+- Contact associations (using call and whatsapp)
-- Register for volunteer opportunities
+- Register for volunteering opportunities
-- Cancel registration for volunteer opportunities
+- Cancel registration for volunteering opportunities

 ## Technical Details
 - Uses Firestore as a database